Flynn details previously undisclosed ties to data firm, transition pay

 Democratic lawmakers and Trump critics have seized on Cambridge Analytica’s role as they’ve pushed congressional investigators to scrutinize the Trump campaign’s data operation as part of probes into Russia’s interference in the 2016 election.

-Flynn’s previous filing, submitted to the White House and Office of Government Ethics in March, listed some $1.3-million in earnings, including between $50,000 and $100,000 from his consulting company, Flynn Intel Group Inc.
+Flynn’s previous filing, submitted to the White House and Office of Government Ethics in March, listed at least $1.3-million in earnings, including between $50,000 and $100,000 from his consulting company, Flynn Intel Group Inc. The latest filing lists at least $1.8-million in income.

 Flynn’s amended filing comes some six months after he was ousted from the White House for misleading the vice-president about conversations he had with the former Russian ambassador to the U.S. It also comes as Special Counsel Robert Mueller and congressional committees are scrutinizing Flynn’s business deals and foreign connections.